dspnstn/food-app-page/src/pages/products/product05.md

 ---
+layout: ../../layouts/ProductPageLayout.astro
-title: Cheeseburger
+title: Hamburger
-description: Fish burger
+description: Prime beef burger
-tags: [all, combos, sliders, fish, vegan]
+tags: [all, something, something else, somethinglongwithoutspaces]
-rating: 4.9
+rating: 4.8
+image: /images/burgerpic.avif
+alt: Hamburger pic
 ---
-some text
+Our ground beef is our own special blend of USDA prime ground chuck, sirloin, and tenderloin.
+The result is an extraordinary burger that is high in flavor, tenderness, and incomparable richness.